-Since we can't use this subdomain solution for your supporters (e.g. for supporters with email accounts at Google we won't get a subdomain of the type campaignion.gmail.com from Google), we aren't able to send DMARC complying emails if we would use the real supporter email addresses.
-That's why we generate a new email address for every supporter using your Campaignion subdomain, and this generated address is used as sender for the protest email.
+Since we can't use this subdomain solution for your supporters (e.g. for supporters with email accounts at Google we won't get a subdomain of the type campaignion.gmail.com from Google), we aren't able to send DMARC complying emails if we use the real supporter email addresses.
+That's why we generate a new email address for every supporter using your Campaignion subdomain, and this generated address is used as the sender for the protest email.
 Now if the target writes an answer to this generated email address, our server receives it, looks up the real supporter address and forwards it to the real address and your supporter will receive it.

 Let's go through this with an example:

 Consider a supporter called Susan Mayer, who has a private email address of firstname.lastname@example.org.
-She participates at an email protest and our mail server sends an email to the protest target with "email@example.com" written in the "From:" field.
+She participates in an email protest and our mail server sends an email to the protest target with "email@example.com" written in the "From:" field.
 Now the target mail server receives the mail and reads the "From:" field.
 According to this field, the mail should be coming from a Google Mail server.
 But it doesn't, as the mail was sent from the mail server of subdomain.your-ngo-domain.org.
 Because this is not allowed according to the DMARC standard, the target server discards the mail as junk.

 How does Campaignion solve this problem?